 Students will be assessed an athletic fee of \$14.00 per credit hour for up to 12 credit hours per semester.
 Students who register for more than 12 credit hours will be charged no more \$168.00.
-This fee is applied towards the athletic program only.

 Audit Fee

 Students who enroll in courses for a combination of both "credit" and "audit" and students who enroll for "audit only" will pay the same amount in fees as students who schedule courses for "credit only".